yjg30737/pyqt-folium-example/README.md

 This is not the static map viewer, this is basic client-server side web app.

+Server side is using the 5000 port.
+Therefore, you should check whether the port 5000 is already in use or not.

 ## Requirements
 * folium
 * QtWebEngineView